-If you like shredded memory foam filling and super soft pillow covers, you will truly love either of these pillows.
-There are many similarities between the Coop Home Goods and the Good Life Essentials pillows but one major difference stands between them.
+Those who favor shredded memory foam filling and super soft pillow covers will truly love either of these pillows.
+There are numerous similarities between the Coop Home Goods and the Good Life Essentials pillows.
+However, one major difference stands between them.
 So, what is it?
 Read on for our full comparison to find out.

 - Shredded memory foam filling (CertiPUR-US Certified Foam)

 - 30-day trial periods

 - Come in Standard, Queen and King sizes

 - The cover is 60% Polyester, 40% Bamboo-Derived Rayon and designed to be breathable

 - Larger to medium chunks of shredded foam

 - Access to filling – can remove as much/little as desired